Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

 14. As there are currently no Tasks scheduled for the Pool, the pool size should remain at 0 nodes.
 Continue on to the next Task to submit some work and to observe the behavior of your Auto Scale configuration.

-### Task 3: Trigger and observe Autoscale
+### Task 3: Trigger and observe Auto-scale

 1. Return to your SSH session.
-You will submit a Job like you had done previously and observe how the Pool responds now that Auto Scale is configured.
+You will submit a Job like you did previously and observe how the Pool responds now that Auto-scale is configured.

 2. Run the following command to create and run the job to resample the images.
 Be sure to replace batchAccountName and batchAccountLocation as appropriate.